 He screamed.

 He saw, through tears, Llarimar heroically throwing himself at a guard from behind, but the attack was almost as poorly-executed as Lightsong’s own.
 The soldiers stepped back, several guarding the tunnel to see if any others arrived, another holding his bloodied blade toward Lightsong’s throat.

 Funny, Lightsong thought, gritting his teeth against the pain.
-He dropped his sword and held up pair of warding hands toward the sword, that was not at all how I imagined this going.
+That was not at all how I imagined this going.

 Warbreaker